 Our capital improvement projects take many years from start to finish.
 The process typically includes the following phases:

 The project is currently in the design phase.
 Due to the increasing complexity and cost of the project, we are considering dividing construction into multiple phases.
-The phasing plan is not fully developed, but the downstream portion of a drainage project is always constructed first.
-For this project, that means the southernmost parts of the project near Adams-Hemphill Neighborhood Park.
-We do not anticipate allocating funding for construction sooner than 2028, although we will continue to look for grant funding.
+The general sequence of work is shown in the implementation plan below.
+We do not anticipate allocating funding for construction of Phase 1 sooner than 2027, although we will continue to look for grant funding.

 Documents